martinschilliger/Enei/README.md

 Your choice if [Envoy proxy](https://www.envoyproxy.io/) feels too heavy for the task.

 Mostly used as ambassador container in Kubernetes, but runs everywhere.
-Based on [Bun >1.3](https://bun.com/docs/runtime/http/server#reference), zero dependencies, daily used at [Schutz & Rettung Zurich](https://github.com/Schutz-Rettung-Zurich/).
+Based on [Bun >1.3](https://bun.com/docs/runtime/http/server#reference), zero dependencies.

 ## Warning

-> warning
+> [!WARNING]
 > Still in early development phase, suspect bugs!
 >
 > No container images on ghcr.io right now!